- Staff & Governors

-All information relating to the implications and impact of Corona Virus on how school operates from September 2020 can be found on this page.
+All information relating to the implications and impact of Corona Virus on how school operates can be found on this page.
 Below are a series of links to relevant documents which will answer many of the questions and concerns that parents/carers might have.
-All relevant communications such as letters or information briefings will be published on this page or a link to the main letters page available alongside being sent directly through our Parent Hub app from September 2020.
+All relevant communications such as letters or information briefings will be published on this page or a link to the main letters page available alongside being sent directly through our Parent Hub app.

 Senior leaders have conducted a full and comprehensive risk assessment in line with Government, LA, Union and Trust guidance.
 Oak Learning Partnership has created a Trust Outbreak Management Plan in line with National guidance.
 The actions have been taken under the following areas:

 Blended learning is when pupils learn using digital/online media alongside traditional face to face teaching and paper based materials.
 Throughout the pandemic we used our Parent Hub/Tapestry apps alongside our learning platform Microsoft Teams to send daily teaching resources and ideas to build up a bank of resources, in addition to access to Active Learn as a tool for online reading and Power math's activities/resources..
 Physical learning packs have also been provided to children to further support learning and to provide bespoke provision for our SEND pupils.

-Blended learning is something that we are continuing to develop as a school and the responses to the online questionnaires that we send out following bubble closures and from those we sent out at the end of the summer term, have helped us shape out offer.
+Blended learning is something that we have continued to develop as a school and the responses to the online questionnaires that we send out following bubble closures and from those we sent out at the end of the summer term, have helped us shape out offer.